Buy Breakdown Cover

 Cartoon Car

-The issues of exhaust emissions be they actual pollutants, or carbon dioxide, is never far from the headlines.
+The topic of tailpipe emissions, be they actual pollutants, or carbon dioxide, is never far from the headlines.

-For the typical everyday motorist, if influences not just your car tax rates but also where you can go.
-Clean Air Zones are appearing in an increasing number of British cities, which dictate whether, or not, you need to pay extra taxes to enter and this depends on the emissions standards that passenger cars met, when new.
+For the typical everyday motorist, it influences not just your car tax rates but also where you can go.
+Clean Air Zones within British cities dictate whether, or not, you need to pay extra taxes to enter and this depends on the emissions standards that your car model was certificated as meeting by the European authorities, when it was new.

 What are Euro Emissions standards?